elringus/unity-google-drive/README.md

 ## FAQ

+### Why the returned properties of the response are all null?
+Most the response properties are null by default.
+You have to explicitly require fields in order for the drive API to return them (using 'fields' property of the request object).
+More info here: https://developers.google.com/drive/v3/web/performance#partial.

 ### How to access a file using its path?
 A folder in Google Drive is actually a file with the MIME type `application/vnd.google-apps.folder`.
 Hierarchy relationship is implemented via file's `Parents` property.
 To get the actual file using its path we have to find ID of the file's parent folder, and for this we need IDs of all the folders in the chain.
 Thus, we have to traverse the entire hierarchy chain using List requests.